 The Bromeliaceae, largely through the efforts of the Mulford B. Foster Bromeliad Identification Center, has long been a core family of research and horticultural interest at Selby Gardens.

-The HEL-BSI program provides funds for advanced students or professional bromeliad botanist to visit Selby Gardens to consult its collections and other resources.
-For more information, contact email@example.com.
+The HEL-VP BSI Fund provides monies for advanced students or professional bromeliad botanist to conduct research on the family and to visit Selby Gardens to consult its collections and other resources.
+For more information, visit https://www.bsi.org/new/the-harry-e-luther-research-conservation-and-education-fund/

 Bromeliad Research Center